dgalluzzo26/source2target/docs/QUICK_START.md

 # Quick Start Guide

-## Welcome to the Source-to-Target Mapping Tool! 🎉
+## Welcome to the Source-to-Target Mapping Platform! 🎉

 This guide will get you started mapping fields in just a few minutes.
+The platform now supports **multi-field mappings** with transformations!

+---

 ## Step 1: Check System Status

-1. Click on **"📊 Introduction"** in the left sidebar
+1. Click on **"Home"** in the left sidebar
 2. Verify all system checks are green:
    - ✅ Database Connection
    - ✅ Vector Search Available